|Deletions are marked like this.||Additions are marked like this.|

 5) A nuclear power source at the other end of the arm, shielded by the 10 meter plug of rock in the center.
 Consumables and waste shifted across the arm for balance.

 6) A 20 Pascal-loaded ( 1/5000 Earth atmosphere pressure) cantilever tent supports 3 meters of rock shielding.
 The habitat itself is cantilevered off the rotating arm to circle in a trench under the tent.

 7) Crew ingress/egress up the arm to the pivot, then over ziplines from the pivot to locations on the surface outside.

 8) A crew of humanity's most clever and versatile instrument builders living for years on Phobos, assembling new analytical instruments from component stockpiles.
 Delivering assembled probes to the Martian surface to follow up new discoveries as they are made.
 Discovery-driven science packages can be constructed and delivered anywhere on the Martian surface in days, not decades.

 9) The same tools can be used repair the crew habitat or return vehicle.
-Imagine Apollo 13, but using local resources to build and replenish a new LOX tank.
+Imagine Apollo 13, but using warehouse stock to build and replenish a new LOX tank.

-10) 85% sunlight to rotating sun-tracking photovoltaics on the surface.
+10) 85% sunlight to rotating sun-tracking photovoltaics above the "poles".
 Phobos axial tilt is 26 degrees to the ecliptic, "night" is a one hour Mars eclipse every 7 hour 40 minute orbit.
+Or,

 11) Base-local polar PV is good for half the Martian year.
 After arrival, during Phobos-polar summer, build a high voltage power line to the opposite pole of Phobos, 10 km away, migrating most of the solar panels twice Mars-annually.